bitcoinops/bitcoinops.github.io/_topics/en/ephemeral-anchors.md

 ---
 The proposal is built on top of the [v3 transaction relay][topic v3 transaction relay] proposal.
-A v3 transaction containing as little as zero fee that has a zero-value output paying `OP_2` as the entire script would be accepted when included in a [relay package][topic package relay] with a fee-paying child.
+A v3 transaction containing as little as zero fee that has a zero-value output paying `OP_TRUE` as the entire script would be accepted when included in a [relay package][topic package relay] with a fee-paying child.

-The `OP_2` would function as `OP_TRUE`, allowing anyone on the network to use that output as the input to a child transaction.
+This allows anyone on the network to use that output as the input to a child transaction.
 This allows anyone to create the fee-paying child, even if they don't receive any of the other outputs from the parent transaction.
 This allows ephemeral anchors to